ethereum/EIPs/SIPS/sip-64.md

 All getters and setters from `EternalStorage` will be used, yet with an extra initial parameter, `contractName`.
 This property will be the mapping for the storage entries.
 For any setter function, the `msg.sender` must match the address that the Synthetix `AddressResolver` has for it.
 As such, this storage contract must manage a reference to the `AddressResolver` (and this can be done one-time using the `ReadProxyAddressResolver`).

+This contract will be called `FlexibleStorage`.
+It is designed to be deployed once and used by many contracts as a flexible storage location.

+Additionally, this SIP will create a reusable abstract contract - `ContractStorage` - which `FlexibleStorage` will build upon.
+The abstract contract will have the `onlyContract` modifier and the ability to migrate.

 ## Resolved Questions

 > 1.  **Should the getters be limited to only be read the contract as well?** This would prevent other internal Synthetix contracts from reading directly from the storage contract on behalf of another contract and would prevent third party contracts from reading these values on-chain.
 The cost is that this limitation may have unforeseen consequences for integrations down the line, moreover it is slightly more gas efficint to look up the storage directly, whereas the benefit is that the contracts themselves are the abstraction for viewing storage, and it could be problematic to allow third party contracts to expect the storage to be formatted a certain way, and break those expectations in future releases.